 It might seem like I’m focusing on the worst parts of the year.
 I don’t think so.
 I think it’s important to name those bad things that have happened and see them for what they are.
 Name the fear you felt, the hurt you felt, the shame you felt.
 And feel them.
 It’s so easy to shut down once we feel something that doesn’t feel good like gratitude or hope, joy or love, kindness or compassion.

-This next quote helped me understand the idea that we shy away from hard feelings.
+This next quote helped me understand the idea that we tend to shy away from hard feelings.
 “It’s amazing how in our culture we don’t understand how to [be with our feelings.]
 We are so intellectual.
 We feel a big feeling and then think, ‘Something’s wrong with me.’
 Actually, we are feeling machines who happen to think.
 What we need to learn to do, collectively, is how to observe our emotions without reacting to them.
 There’s so much intelligence in those emotions if we don’t shut them off and give priority to our intellect.
 We want the two working together.”
 Traci Ruble, a therapist and speaker who founded the Sidewalk Talk Listening Project, said that.
 I learned about her from one of my favorite podcasts, Good Life Project by Jonathan Fields.
 You can listen to Traci’s episode here, on Apple’s podcast app, or itunes.

 How profound is that idea?
 That we must observe our emotions, but not react to them?
 We can become emotionally intelligent, identifying those hard feelings and not allow them to sway us.
 We can see our fear, yet not shut down and decide we shouldn’t trust anyone.
 We can witness our hurt and learn from it.
 We can be with our shame and grow as we overcome it.